uriahpissalidis/leetcode_medium/README.md

 2476.
 Closest Nodes Queries in a Binary Search Tree, done <br>
 1418.
 Display Table of Food Orders in a Restaurant, done <br>
 2482.
 Difference Between Ones and Zeros in Row and Column, done <br>
+2483.
+Minimum Penalty for a Shop, done <br>